YahyaBeguare/DEFI-Smart-Contracts/README.md

 **BasContract.sol and AdvContract.sol**

-To mint new tokens on the BasContract/AdvContracts contrat,execute the minting script by running the following command(first for BasContract and second for AdvContract) :
+To mint new tokens on the BasContract/AdvContracts contrat,set the minting Details( receiver address , token id, amount) in the `"ressources\ERC1155\Basic\MintingFile.json"`/ `"ressources\ERC1155\Advanced\MintingFile.json"` file, and execute the minting script by running the following command(first for BasContract and second for AdvContract) :

 ```sh
 npm run mintToken:BasContract